- 1 cup extra-virgin olive oil

 - 1 (1 3/4 to 2-pound) skirt steak

 In the bowl of a food processor, combine the olive oil, sherry vinegar, lemon juice, parsley, basil, oregano, garlic and shallots.
 Pulse until well blended but do not puree.
-Add 1/4 teaspoon of the black pepper, 1/2 teaspoon of salt, and the crushed red pepper and pulse to combine.
-Remove 1 cup of the chimichurri sauce from the processor and transfer to a nonreactive bowl, cover with plastic wrap and reserve at room temperature for up to 6 hours.
+Add 1/4 teaspoon of the black pepper, 1/2 teaspoon of salt, and the crushed red pepper.
+Remove 1 cup of the chimichurri sauce from the processor and transfer to a non-reactive bowl, cover with plastic wrap and reserve at room temperature for up to 6 hours.
 (If cooking steak another day, refrigerate sauce and return to room temperature before serving.)

-Season both sides of the steak with the remaining salt and pepper.
-Transfer to large, resealable plastic food storage bag.
+Season the steak with 1 teaspoon of the kosher salt on each side, as well as 1/4 teaspoon of the black pepper per side and place in a large, resealable plastic bag.
 Add the remaining chimichurri sauce from the processor.
 Seal bag and refrigerate the steak for at least 2 and up to 4 hours.

 Preheat a grill to medium heat.

 Once the steak has finished marinating, remove it from the refrigerator and let it come to room temperature for 30 minutes.
-Wipe the excess chimichurri sauce from the steak and set the steak over the hot grill.
+Brush the excess chimichurri sauce off the steak and set the steak over the hot grill.
 Cook for 6 minutes on the first side.
-Rotate the steak 90 degrees, and cook another 6 minutes.
+Rotate the steak 45 degrees, and cook another 6 minutes.
 Turn the steak over and continue to cook until the steak is done, about 6 to 8 minutes for medium-rare.
-Once cooked, lay the steak on a clean cutting board, and allow it to rest for 5 to 7 minutes before slicing across the grain into strips.
+Once cooked, lay the steak on a clean cutting board, and allow it to rest for 5 to 7 minutes before slicing across the grain into 2-inch wide strips.
 Serve with crusty bread and the reserved chimichurri sauce.